2025-05-17

 WeChat/Alipay to pre-book attractions.
 Major attractions (e.g.

-QR code of pre-booked tickets.
+code of pre-booked tickets.

 Modern China has transformed from a cash society to a cashless